Anxiety Therapy for Deep Feelers & Overthinkers in Washington

 Sam MCCann, LMHCA

-Specializing in grief, anxiety, and neurodiversity-affirming therapy for late and self diagnosed ADHD and Autistic adults.
+Specializing neurodiversity-affirming therapy for late and self diagnosed ADHD and Autistic adults.

 Learn more about Sam!